msukkar/CS3102-Sudoku/README.md

 # CS3102-Sudoku
-Sudoku solver implemented in python
+Simple sudoku solver implemented in python for Theory of Computation final project.
+GUI adapted from new-coder's sudoku gui.